This information is not meant to be a substitute for veterinary care. Always follow the instructions provided by your veterinarian.

 Addison’s disease occurs less commonly than the opposite condition, Cushing’s disease (overproduction of cortisol) in dogs, and is rare in cats.

 Addison’s disease occurs most commonly in young to middle-aged female dogs.
-The average age is about 4 years old.
+The average age at diagnosis is about 4 years old.
 The signs of Addison’s disease may be severe and appear suddenly, or may occur intermittently and vary in severity.
 Signs may include weakness, depression, lack of appetite, vomiting, diarrhea, and occasionally increased thirst (polydipsia) and increased urine production (polyuria).

 When a pet is stressed, their adrenal glands produce more cortisol, which helps them deal with the stress.
 Because dogs with Addison’s disease cannot make enough cortisol, they cannot deal with stress, so the signs may occur or worsen when stressed.
 What a dog finds stressful depends upon his/her temperament.
 For many dogs, any change in their day-to-day routine, such as being boarded or having house guests, is stressful and may precipitate or worsen signs of Addison’s disease.